matthijsvisser/kamstrup-402-mqtt/readme.md

 ```
 kill -9 [process id]
 ```
+where ```[process id]``` is the id displayed by the ```ps``` command above.

-## Adding sensors to Home Assistant
+## Add sensors to Home Assistant
-Adapted from the instructions by Pieter Brinkman in [this blog post](https://www.pieterbrinkman.com/2022/02/01/make-your-city-heating-stadsverwarming-smart-and-connect-it-home-assistant-energy-dashboard/), updated according to [MQTT integration of Home Assistant](https://www.home-assistant.io/integrations/sensor.mqtt/)
+Adapted from the instructions by [Pieter Brinkman](https://www.pieterbrinkman.com/about-me/) in [this blog post](https://www.pieterbrinkman.com/2022/02/01/make-your-city-heating-stadsverwarming-smart-and-connect-it-home-assistant-energy-dashboard/), updated according to the [MQTT integration in Home Assistant](https://www.home-assistant.io/integrations/sensor.mqtt/).

 1. Install and configure the Mosquitto MQTT broker addon in Home Assistant, following [these instructions](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md).
 In the process, you create [a new Home Assistant user](http://homeassistant.local:8123/config/users).